BrianLParker/BlazorBootstrapIcons/BlazorBootstrapIcons/README.md

 ### How to Install
 #### The Icon svg
 Create a folder in your `wwwroot ` folder: `wwwroot/images/bootstrap-icons`.
-Download [bootstrap-icons.svg](https://github.com/BrianLParker/BlazorBootstrapIcons/tree/master/BlazorBootstrapIcons/wwwroot/images/bootstrap-icons) the folder.
+Download [bootstrap-icons.svg](https://github.com/BrianLParker/BlazorBootstrapIcons/tree/master/BlazorBootstrapIcons/wwwroot/images/bootstrap-icons) to the folder.
 #### Components
-Copy these three files to your solution.
+**Copy these three files to your solution:**
 BaseIcon.razor
 BaseIcon.razor.cs
 IconComponents.cs